mrbungle64/ioBroker.ecovacs-deebot/README.md

 ![Logo](admin/ecovacs-deebot.png)
 # Ecovacs Deebot adapter for ioBroker

-Still in development.
 Currently known to work with the Ecovacs Deebot Slim 2 from Europe.

 ## What's working